How AI Predicts Which Cooking Clips Will Go Viral

 For cooking content, AI uses multiple signal types: audio analysis (the sizzle peak when protein hits a hot pan, the presenter's vocal reaction to a taste), visual change detection (the plating reveal, the cross-section cut of a finished dish), and transcript analysis (expressions of surprise or approval, technique reveals flagged with 'here's the secret' type phrasing).

-Personality-driven cooking content (Gordon Ramsay, Uncle Roger) is especially well-suited to transcript analysis — their verbal reactions are the most viral element, independent of the actual food being prepared.
+Personality-driven cooking content (Gordon Ramsay, Uncle Roger) is especially well-suited to transcript analysis.
+Their verbal reactions are the most viral element, independent of the actual food being prepared.

 Reframing Cooking Content Effectively

 Cooking's close-up techniques convert well to vertical when the shot composition is already tight.
 Long shots of kitchen setups or full-body chef footage lose significant quality in vertical crop.
-The AI reframe logic for cooking content prioritizes food close-ups and chef face reactions — the two elements with highest visual engagement.
+The AI reframe logic for cooking content prioritizes food close-ups and chef face reactions.
+The two elements with highest visual engagement.

 For technique clips, adding caption text ('here's why you're doing it wrong') dramatically improves performance by setting up viewer expectation before the reveal.